 If you are fly fishing in a river, look for sections of the bank where the water is deep enough to harbor fish.
 Undercut banks also provide prolific spots for fly fishing.

-Fly Fishing Safety Tips for Beginners
+Fly Fishing Safety Tips

 As enjoyable as the sport may be, remember not to compromise your safety around water.
 Note that most fly rods are excellent conductors of electricity.
 This makes them attractors for lightning strikes.
 If you sense a storm brewing, immediately pack up and wait for another favorable time or day.